so0733/so0733/README.md

 ### Glad to see you here!
 Hi there!
-I am a beginner developer who is interested in front-end development.
+I am a developer who is interested in developing the web.

-My goal is to develop coding skills so that I can proceed with team projects, share ideas and give feedback, and have practical skills and solve user problems technically.
+I became interested in web development in the process of realizing my imagined ideas.
+We strive to provide valuable services to users based on our passion for new challenges and problem-solving skills.
+We strive to provide better web services through continuous learning and collaboration with team members.
+I want to develop myself through various projects and actively participate in the constantly developing developing culture to grow into a better developer.

 <br/>